LichengXX/Caps_pipeline/README.md

  It is recommended to use conda to install requirements.

 ## Quick start
-Only vcf file, reference genome and restriction endonuclease file are needed.\
+Only vcf file, reference genome and restriction endonuclease file are needed:\
 `python3 01_caps.py -v test.vcf -r reference_genome -e Enzyme_file -o output.tsv --filter`\
 If do not want to filter vcf, you can add --no-filter parameter:\
 `python3 01_caps.py -v test.vcf -r reference_genome -e Enzyme_file -o output.tsv --no-filter`\